functionaldude/realtime-chat/MESSAGING_SERVICE.md

 ## Authentication
 The messaging service uses the `sessionToken` from the [Authentication Service](AUTHENTICATION_SERVICE.md) to authenticate users.
-It should be either passed as a cookie, or the dedicated session-token header.
+It is either passed as a cookie, or the dedicated "session-token" header.
 The `sessionToken` contains the `userId` of the user.

 If the `sessionToken` is valid and authenticated, the server creates a new ChatClient for the user adds it to the map of connected clients.
 Every ChatClient has a unique `clientId` that is used to identify the client which is read from it's `SocketIOClient`.